liip/LiipRegistryAdaptor/Readme.md

 }
 ```

-This composer configuration will checkout the 'cutting eadge' version ('dev-master') of the project.
-Be alarmed that this might be broken sometimes.
+This composer configuration will checkout the 'cutting edge' version ('dev-master') of the project.
+Be warned that this might be broken sometimes.

 **NOTE:**